 If adhesive backing, protective film, printing alignment, or multilayer lamination is required, professional converting becomes even more useful.

-For OEM customers, Sanken Manufacturing supports custom foam converting and die cutting for applications where hand cutting is not enough.
+For OEM customers, Sanken supports custom foam converting and precision die cutting when hand cutting is not accurate, clean or repeatable enough.

 The goal is not only to cut foam into a shape.
-The goal is to help customers choose the right foam structure for real assembly and product performance.
+The goal is to choose the right foam structure for real assembly, sealing, cushioning, bonding, vibration control and long-term product performance.

 Conclusion

-The easiest way to cut shapes out of foam board is to use a sharp craft knife, a cutting mat, a template, and several light passes.
-Keep the blade vertical, cut slowly, and replace dull blades often.
+The easiest way to cut shapes out of foam board is to use a sharp craft knife, a cutting mat, a template and several light passes.
+This method works for simple crafts, signs, displays, school projects and early mockups.

-Hand cutting works well for simple crafts, signs, and prototypes.
-But for repeated shapes, clean edges, accurate holes, packaging inserts, or production parts, professional die cutting is usually more efficient and consistent.
+For repeated shapes, clean edges, accurate holes, adhesive-backed parts, packaging inserts or production components, professional die cutting is usually more efficient and consistent.